Syntax Guide

 Array<String>|String

-Used during task execution and applies to all non-plugin tasks within the current Pipeline.
+Used during task execution, effective for all non-plugin tasks within the current Pipeline.

-Cloud Native Build now supports Secret Repositories, which are more secure and support file reference auditing.Typically, a secret repository is used to store credentials such as npm or docker account passwords.
+Cloud Native Build now supports Secret Repository, with higher security and support for file reference auditing.Generally use a secret repository to store credentials like npm, docker usernames and passwords.

 Variable Substitution

-The imports file path can read environment variables.
-If it is an array, the file paths below can read variables from the files above.
+imports file paths can read environment variables.
+If it's an array, file paths below can read variables from files above.

 FILE: "https://cnb.cool/<your-repo-slug>/-/blob/main/xxx/env2.yml"# env2.yml